Rule-based Logic

 3. Configure Intelligence

-This decides how the agent solves tasks:
+This is where it’s decided how the AI agent solves tasks:

 -